-- This function is used to partition data that may have existed prior to setting up the parent table as a serial id partition set, or to fix data that accidentally gets inserted into the parent. - Note this function does not currently work on native partitioning. - If the needed partition does not exist, it will automatically be created.
-If the needed partition already exists, the data will be moved there. - If you are trying to partition a large amount of data automatically, it is recommended to run this function with an external script and appropriate batch settings.
-This will help avoid transactional locks and prevent a failure from causing an extensive rollback.
-See Scripts section for an included python script that will do this for you. - For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
-All data will not automatically go to the lowest level when run from the top for a sub-partitioned set. - p_parent_table the existing parent table.
-This is assumed to be where the unpartitioned data is located.
-MUST be schema qualified, even if in public schema. - p_batch_interval optional argument, an integer amount representing an interval of how much of the data to move.
+- This function is used to partition data that may have existed prior to setting up the parent table as a serial id partition set.
+It also fixes data that accidentally gets inserted into the parent (trigger-based only). - If the needed partition does not exist, it will automatically be created.
+If the needed partition already exists, the data will be moved there. - If you are trying to partition a large amount of data automatically, it is recommended to either use the partition_data.py script to commit data in smaller batches.
+Or if you're on PG11+, use the partition_data_proc() procedure to do the same thing.
+This will greatly reduce issues caused by long running transactions and data contention. - For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
+This means you must first run this function before running create_sub_parent() to create the additional partitioning levels.
+Then continue running this function again on each new sub-parent once they're created.
+See the pg_partman_howto.md document for a full example.
+IMPORTANT NOTE: this may not work as expected for native partitioning since subpartitioning a native set in pg_partman is a destructive operation.
+See create sub-parent(). - p_parent_table the existing parent table.
+For non-native partitioning, this is assumed to be where the unpartitioned data is located.
+MUST be schema qualified, even if in public schema. - p_batch_interval optional argument, only relevant for non-native partitioning.
+A time interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
-Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval. - p_batch_count optional argument, how many times to run the batch_interval in a single call of this function.
-Default value is 1. - p_lock_wait optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
+Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
+NOTE: This option CANNOT be used when moving data out of a default partition in PostgreSQL 11+. - p_batch_count optional argument, how many times to run the batch_interval in a single call of this function.
+Default value is 1.
+For native partitioning, this sets how many child tables will be processed in a single run. - p_lock_wait optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
 Default is to wait forever. - p_order optional argument, by default data is migrated out of the parent in ascending order (ASC).
 Allows you to change to descending order (DESC). - p_analyze optional argument, by default whenever a new child table is created, an analyze is run on the parent table of the partition set to ensure constraint exclusion works.
 This analyze can be skipped by setting this to false and help increase the speed of moving large amounts of data.
-If this is set to false, it is highly recommended that a manual analyze of the partition set be done upon completion to ensure statistics are updated properly.
+If this is set to false, it is highly recommended that a manual analyze of the partition set be done upon completion to ensure statistics are updated properly. - p_source_table This option can be used when you need to move data into a natively partitioned set.
+Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed.

 • Returns the number of rows that were moved from the parent table to partitions.
-Returns zero when parent table is empty and partitioning is complete.
+Returns zero when source/parent table is empty and partitioning is complete.